space-wizards/docs/src/en/proposals/ilya246-wall-worm.md

 It may only move through walls, airlocks, and full windows, using smooth tile movement.
 The worm has no FOV and can see everything regardless of sight blockers.
 Worm movement is audible in a low to moderate range.
 Silent if moving slowly.
-Damaging walls the worm is in damages the worm, perhaps at a percentage of the damage dealt to the wall.
+Damaging walls the worm is in damages the segment hit.
+Damaging a disabled segment leaks damage to neighbouring segments.
+If all segments are destroyed, or the head is destroyed, the worm dies.
+The head has high health.
 It may, through the usage of an ability, temporarily go out of walls to grab people, after which it must go back into a wall.
 Being outside of walls rapidly asphyxiates the worm, so it must go back in as soon as it can.
 Dragging people inside walls deals damage to them.
 If the person is dead or dies, they get eaten by the worm.